There are a few, hiking & backpacking equipment items a day hiker shouldn’t leave base camp without.

 I suggest one with the capability to hold your camel back hydration system, or just buy a hydration backpack, as it makes drinking water a far easier task than drinking from a Nalgene.

 Speaking of water, although there’s a plethora of run-off streams that cross Glacier National Park’s trails (not to mention lakes!), without a portable water filter you run the risk of catching Giardia.
-This hiking item is absolutely essential to your safety.
+So get a filter.
+It’s absolutely essential to your safety.

 All this clothing may seem excessive, the weather in Glacier can change on a dime and you want to be prepared with the right hiking and backpacking supplies.